Devil's Lair: Charcoal

 Carbon 14 dating for charcoal used for dating Devil's Lair, though originally thought impossible due to the high rate of the local vegetation species endemism (65-85%).
 Charcoal found at the site was compiled and compared with other charcoal samples across the world, using ESEM (Environmental Scanning Electron Microscope), which identified the charcoal as reliable to date.
 Additionally, local wooded plants intermixed within the charcoal were able to be identified and helped to categorize the dates of inhabitation in reference to climate.
 The charcoal showed signs of sporadic human inhabitation, with three settlement periods: 24,000 - 17,000 BP (during a drier climate with less vegetation), 12,000 BP (during a period of moist climate and dense vegetation), and 500 - 300 BP (a climate closest to present-day).
 Earliest occupancy dates, from more detailed carbon 14 dating, mark the earliest dates of occupation of Devil's Lair during 48,000 BP.

 Lithic analysis

-111 stone tools were found within Devil's Lair.
+There were a total 1,047 stone artefacts recovered from Devil's Lair, of which 82% were attributed to the Last Glacial Maximum (LGM).
+111 stone tools were found within the lowest occupation layers.
 They include adze-like scrapers and flakes, all made of either chert or quartz.
+Other materials present in the assemblage included opaline, calcrete, and limestone from the cave itself.
+There is evidence of early use of bipolar flaking technology.

 Earlier studies hypothesized the use of resin on hafted tools, though sedimentary analysis and lithic analysis contradict this theory; there is inconclusive evidence for both early use of hafted tools and possible use of resin.
 Radiocarbon dates and stratigraphic analysis (of stratigraphic layers 19-30 upper) of said tools indicate an agreed-upon occupation date of Devil's Lair starting at 31,000 years BP.